The Fraction Bar Model: How To Teach Fractions Using Bar Models

 More fractions and bar models resources

 Third Space Learning’s math hub provides a wide range of elementary school resources such as printable worksheets, for teaching fractions and bar models.
-Our online one-to-one tuition also uses bar models to help children to gain a deep understanding of mathematical concepts.
+Our AI tutoring with Skye, the AI math tutor, also uses bar models to help children to gain a deep understanding of mathematical concepts.

 lesson slide demonstrating use of bar model in fractions question